 3D Finite Element Structural Analysis

-CADRE Pro viewer (Free: For reviewing FEA models and results prepared by others)
+Get the free CADRE Pro viewer (Updated January, 2017) For reviewing FEA models and results prepared by others

-Note: The viewer, evaluation, and registered versions are mutually incompatible on the same computer!
+Note: The viewer, evaluation, and registered versions are NOT mutually compatible on the same computer!

-CADRE Pro is a structural engineering application for Windows.
+CADRE Pro is a structural engineering application for Windows platforms.

-CADRE Pro allows 3D frame, beam, and plate type structures (or integrated beam and plate structure) to be modeled and solved for loads and stresses or for vibration modes, frequencies, and shock loads.
+CADRE Pro allows 3D frame, beam, and plate (shell) type structures (or integrated beam and shell structures) to be modeled and solved for loads and stresses or for vibration modes, frequencies, shock, and forced structural vibration loads.
 Advanced analysis features include buckling, beam-column effects and incremental solutions for larger displacements as well as forced vibration, shock, and seismic solutions.
+There is a special emphasis on developing, applying, and combining load conditions consistent with the requirements of the civil and mechanical codes including the complete development of shock spectrums and shock loading cases.

 CADRE Pro is designed by practicing professional engineers.
-It intended to be a general, yet practical, application that will allow the user to tackle a large variety of structural engineering projects from the very large to the very small in a short amount of time.
-We don't claim that CADRE Pro will do everything, nor that it is the only analysis application you will ever need, but, we believe it is the most versatile and easy-to-use structural analysis application available.
+It is intended to be a general, yet practical, application that will allow the user to tackle a wide variety of structural engineering projects from the very large to the very small in a short amount of time.
+We don't claim that CADRE Pro will do everything, nor that it is the only analysis application you will ever need, but, we believe it is the most practical, versatile, and easy-to-use structural analysis application available.

 Validation and learning

-CADRE Pro comes with over 90 sample models, each provided with a notes page with detailed description of the problem statement, model construction method, and FEA results.
-Then, many of the samples are also solved with classical methods for comparison of results for validation.
+CADRE Pro comes with over 120 sample models, each provided with a notes page with detailed description of the problem statement, model construction method, and solution results.
+Then, many of the samples are also solved with classical methods for comparison of results for benchmark validation and for building confidence.
+The guide to the sample files provides an additional learning source as well as an overview of the program capabilities.

 White papers on specialized subjects related to actual engineering projects are also posted on this site from time to time.